AW149 Multirole Helicopter, Italy

 The AW149 helicopter is powered by two General Electric CT7-2E1 turboshaft engines of 1,477kW (1,980hp) each giving the aircraft exceptionally good hot and high performance.
 The engines are fitted with an air particle separator.
 A closed circuit refuelling system allows rapid refuelling.

-Safety systems include anti and de-icing systems, an emergency flotation system and wire strike protection.
+Safety systems include anti-icing and de-icing systems, an emergency flotation system and wire strike protection.